urbanjost/M_time/README.md

 ## Description

-M_time(3f) can be used to display Civilian Calendar dates in many formats.
+M_time(3f) displays Civilian Calendar dates in many formats.

-In addition, it can manipulate or read many other date representations ...
+In addition to high-level date formatting, it can manipulate or read many other date representations ...

   * Julian and Modified Julian Dates
   * Baseday and Seconds Dates
   * Unix Epoch Dates
-  * High-level date formatting
   * Ordinal days of the year
   * days of the week
   * ISO-8601 week numbers